 Every year, Macon County Master Gardener volunteers speak to garden clubs, schools, businesses, churches, neighborhoods and civic organizations on a variety of topics from container gardening to invasive species.
 The Speakers Bureau is a wonderful resource that provides quality horticultural information to Central Illinois at no or low cost.
 Our Master Gardeners are happy to present these topics to community groups in the area.
 We can also tailor a presentation and topic specifically for your organization.

 To book a presentation, please fill out a Speakers Bureau Request Form.
 Email the completed form to email@example.com or mail to Macon County Extension Office at 3351 N. President Howard Brown Blvd., Decatur, IL 62521.
 For more information or to have a paper form mailed to you, call 217.877.6042.

-New for 2023, there will be a youth area!
+There will be a youth area!
 Adult attendees are welcome to bring youth for craft, STEM, cooking, and gardening activities.
 Plus a DIY pizza party!
-Lead by 4-H in a separate area.
+Led by 4-H in a separate area.
 Please include children on the registration form of their guardian.
 Limited number of spots available!

 Macon County Master Gardeners host a plant sale the first weekend of May at the Macon County Fairgrounds.
 Shop a variety of annuals, perennials, house plants, natives, succulents, hanging baskets, vegetables, tomato plants, herbs, and more!
 Shop for new-to-you supplies and tools at the Bargain Garden Shed.